 a sustainability policy – so they actually include measures to be sustainable instead of using vague terms like ‘we’re eco-friendly’.
 You want to find out what makes them sustainable.
 Is it their products?
 A lot of common sustainable fabrics include recycled, natural or organic materials.

 Another element is how ethical the brand is, you want to make sure they are providing details of who’s making the product and how.
-They need to provide evidence they are paying a living wage to their workers and that they prohibit child and forced labour.
+They need to provide evidence they are paying a living wage to their workers and that they prohibit child and forced labor.
 Brands you purchase from should be open about how they make their products.
 Another positive sign is if they have third-party certification to show that they are sustainable, this is something you’d normally see with bigger brands, rather than small businesses.

 Lastly, you can evaluate their marketing and social media campaigns.
 You want to make sure that they are not only posting about their products but also sharing information to educate their audience on the negatives of fast fashion and the importance of slow fashion.
 Brands should be able to educate you on the environmental initiative they are involved in.
 You can also always read their product reviews to see if their clothing is of quality – do the clothes last, avoiding the need to re-purchase new or similar products in a few months.